 Development permits have been filed, and renderings were revealed for Botanical Garden Nursery and Golf Course Clubhouse in Golden Gate Park, San Francisco.
 The proposed project for Botanical Garden has four vital updates: design an efficient nursery with indoor and outdoor activity spaces, consolidate growing spaces into a defined nursery area, demarcate and separate public-only areas from workers-only areas, and practice sustainability in every project design.
 Siegel and Strain Architects are managing this project.

-Plans for setting up restrooms for bus operators in Treasure Island, San Francisco are going to the city planning commission.
-The proposed construction features wash sinks with temperature mixer faucets, urinals, recessed shelf and coat hangars, and a fixed skylight.
+Plans to build a restroom for bus operators on Treasure Island, San Francisco, are going to the City Planning Commission.
+The proposed construction features wash sinks with temperature mixer faucets, urinals, a recessed shelf, and coat hangars, all illuminated by the fixed skylight.
 The exterior finish is composed of metal louvers, fiber cement panels, and ceramic steel panels.
 Ware Associates Architecture + Engineering in collaboration with the Landscape Architect CMG are responsible for the design for the San Francisco Public Works.